Here’s a list of some of the most important lessons (and plenty of not-so-important lessons) that we’ve learned while travelling this amazing country!

 10 DON’T BE AFRAID TO BE CURIOUS

-Many of my favorite memories come from times when I’ve acted on my curiosity and followed a little gravel road, stopped to check out a cave I saw in the hills above, or went to talk to some interesting looking strangers.
+Many of my favourite memories come from times when I’ve acted on my curiosity and followed a little gravel road, stopped to check out a cave I saw in the hills above, or went to talk to some interesting looking strangers.
 It doesn’t mean throw all caution to the wind but following your curiosity with a bit of boldness can often lead to some awesome things.

 11 EVERYONE IN ISTANBUL IS FROM SOMEWHERE ELSE